A journey into Syria's nightmare

 The knock on the door never came.

-Finally, we heard the patrol pass into another neighborhood.
+Finally, we heard the patrol pass into another neighbourhood.
 Only 20 minutes had passed but it felt like a lifetime.

 PERSONAL CONFLICT